Perfect Turkey on the Big Green Egg

 – Close the Lid, and let the egg do the rest!

-*tip – The turkey will cook for about 15-20 minutes per pound.
+*tip – The turkey will cook for about 12-15 minutes per pound (but please cook by temp, not time)

 – Take all of the drip-pan drippings, separate the fat (although we encourage you to leave a little in there for flavor) and use as the base for the best, smoky gravy ever.